Pistonamey/itlabassessment/README.md

   Your code will be evaluated based on correctness, efficiency, readability, and adherence to best practices.

-  Read the read.me files in both the python and java folders to get more information on completing both the tasks.
+  Read the README.md files in both the python and java folders to get more information on completing both the tasks.